How to Clean Bathroom Grout

-- Spray the grout with water.
+- Wet surface.
+Spray the grout with water.
 This helps the cleaner to penetrate soils.

-- Spray the area down with full strength Simple Green All-Purpose Cleaner, and allow a few seconds for it to penetrate the pores of your grout.
+- Prepare cleaning solution.
+Mix 1 oz.
+Simple Green All-Purpose Cleaner to 1 cup of water in a spray bottle and spray the area down.
+Allow a few seconds for it to penetrate the pores of your grout.

-- Use a toothbrush or soft-bristle brush to scrub the dirty grout areas.
+- Scrub.
+Use a toothbrush or soft-bristle brush to scrub the dirty grout areas.

-- For heavy-duty grout cleaning jobs, you can use a homemade paste mix of baking soda and Simple Green to pull deeply-embedded soils to the surface.
+- Make a paste (optional).
+For heavy-duty grout cleaning jobs, you can use a homemade paste mix of baking soda and Simple Green to pull deeply embedded soils to the surface.
 The mix is an easy blend of three parts baking soda to one part Simple Green, which will form a loose paste that you can apply directly to the grout to lift dirt.
 Allow 10 to 15 minutes for the mixture to penetrate.

-- Rinse with clean water.
+- Rinse.
+Rinse with clean water.
 Wipe away any remaining residue with a clean, non-abrasive cloth.

 Tip: You may want to consider sealing your grout to make it less porous.
 After cleaning, apply sealant to dry grout according to the sealant's instructions.
 Annual resealing of the grout may be necessary.